 STEALTH contains plenty of foul language, however, including one or two strong profanities and one “f” word.
 There is also a romantic angle between Ben and Kara and between Henry and an Asian woman when the pilots go on furlough in Thailand.
 The movie also contains some sly comments and references to Henry and Ben taking women to bed, but there are no bedroom or sex scenes.
 The pilots also visit a nightclub where there’s dancing and have drinks at a couple restaurants.
 Finally, Kara shows up in a skimpy bikini in one scene.

+In STEALTH, set in the near future, three hotshot Navy test pilots, including two men and a woman, are assigned to new hypersonic jet fighters designed to take out terrorist targets with precision bombing.
+On their first assignment, their commanding officer introduces them to their new wingman, an unmanned jet using an advanced computer with artificial intelligence, nicknamed EDI ("Eddie").
+Although they are hesitant about "taking the human pilot out of the equation of war," their first mission is very successful because of the drone's help.
+On their return back to the aircraft carrier, however, lightning strikes the drone's computerized brain.
+"Eddie" now has a mind of its own, and only the three pilots can stop it.
 Despite some terrific special effects, STEALTH lacks depth in the beginning.
 The movie's second half takes some unexpected twists, however, leading to an interesting take on loyalty, honor, service, teamwork, sacrifice, moral judgment, and human nature.
 The movie has a strong moral worldview with strong patriotic elements, including positive references to God and the Holy Trinity.
 These positive elements are regrettably marred by some light sexual references and plenty of foul language, including one "f" word.